K. Megan McArthur: Expedition 65/66

 In July 2020, NASA announced that McArthur would fly into space for the second time on SpaceX Crew-2, along with NASA astronaut Shane Kimbrough, JAXA astronaut Akihiko Hoshide, and ESA astronaut Thomas Pesquet.
 She used the same seat inside the SpaceX Crew Dragon capsule Endeavour which her husband, Bob Behnken used in SpaceX Demo-2, the first mission of the Endeavour capsule.

 Crew-2 launched and docked with the ISS in April 2021, beginning their 6 month mission.
 It splashed down in the Gulf of Mexico in November 2021.

-Awards and honours
+Awards and honors

-In 2022, SpaceX's Dragon support vessel GO Searcher was renamed Megan along with GO Navigator as Shannon after SpaceX Crew-1 astronaut, Shannon Walker.
+In 2022, SpaceX's Dragon former support vessel GO Searcher was renamed Megan along with GO Navigator as Shannon after SpaceX Crew-1 astronaut, Shannon Walker.
 A SpaceX fairing recovery/droneship support vessel was named after her husband as Bob in 2021.
+In 2021, McArthur was selected as a Bloomberg New Economy Catalyst.

 Personal life

-McArthur is married to fellow astronaut Bob Behnken, and they have one son named Theodore "Theo" Behnken.
+McArthur is married to fellow astronaut Bob Behnken, and they have one son.

-She appeared as an animated version of herself in season 4 of Blaze and the Monster Machines.
+She appeared as an animated version of herself in seasons 4 and 7 of Blaze and the Monster Machines.